 Well-established solo performers soprano Lindsay Kesselman, clarinetist Kimberly Cole Luevano, and pianist Midori Koga joined together as HAVEN in 2011 around performances of Abbie Betinis‘ hauntingly beautiful song cycle Nattsanger.
 The group soon released its first album, Bright Angel, on the Fleur de Son label in 2013 to much critical acclaim: “…amazingly performed works…performances are exquisite as is their ensemble chemistry.”
 HAVEN subsequently released their second commended album, Atonement, in 2015.

 HAVEN has ongoing and deep relationships with such composers as Kieren MacMillan, Evan Chambers, Abbie Betinis, and Roshanne Etezady and seeks to create such partnerships with other composers.
-They are recent recipients of a 2015 Chamber Music America Classical Commissioning Grant to partner with Hawaiian composer, Jon Magnuessen, in the creation of a new work entitled, “Twinge.”
-The group regularly tours across North America, records, and believes in the exploration of non-traditional and multi-dimensional performances in which traditional performance barriers are broken down and the audience is fully embraced and invited into the heart of the experience.
+The group regularly tours across North America, records, and believes in the exploration of non-traditional and multi-dimensional performances in which traditional performance barriers are broken down, and the audience is fully embraced and invited into the heart of the performance experience.